-Wave 1 will be suitable for pupils who are still not progressing at a monitoring level or who have had intervention from agencies outside of school.
-Pupils at Wave 1 will have a passport.
+Wave 1 will be suitable for pupils who are still not progressing at a monitoring level or who have had additional intervention from agencies outside of school.
+Pupils at Wave 1 will have a profile.

-Although developed with the help of outside specialists, the strategies specified in the passport will be implemented as far as possible in the normal classroom setting.
-Please see the appendix for the interventions available at this stage.
+Although developed with the help of outside specialists, the strategies specified in the profile will be implemented as far as possible in the normal classroom setting.